Blockstream/satellite/doc/antenna-pointing.md

 After entering your address or latitude/longitude, the tool will give you the following parameters:

-- **Azimuth**: the side to side angle of your antenna.
+- **Azimuth**: the side-to-side angle of your antenna.
 0 degrees refers to North, 90 degrees to East, 180 degrees to South, and 270 degrees to West.

 - **Elevation**: the up and down adjustment of your antenna.
 The antenna aiming